Best Wood for Smoking Pork Butt: Here’s Why it’s Fruit Woods

 baby back ribs 2 hours

-Typically though, 2 hours isn’t enough time to offer ribs tons of “smoky” flavor and I’ll usually mix cherry with pecan just to supplement the smoke with a stronger nut wood.
+Typically though, 2 hours isn’t enough time to offer ribs tons of “smoky” flavor and wrapping them with limit the smoke even more.

 If you have friends or family you’re smoking meat for, you’d be safe to use something like Cherry if you aren’t sure how much smoke they like.